Billy Porter sports all-white feathered suit on 2020 Golden Globes red carpet

-The "Pose" star owned the red carpet at the 2020 Golden Globe Awards in a custom, all-white Alex Vinash suit that featured an eye-catching train of white feathers.
-He completed the look with embellished white heeled boots from Jimmy Choo.
+The "Pose" star owned the red carpet at the 2020 Golden Globe Awards in a custom, all-white Alex Vinash suit that featured an eye-catching detachable feathered train.
+He completed the look with embellished heeled boots from Jimmy Choo.

 Vinash wrote on Instagram that the outfit also included accessories from Swarovski and Tiffany & Co.